 For further information on Cornwall Councils climate emergency including links to their Action Plan please click here

-Cornwall Council also have an mailing list where you can sign up to receive news, information, reminders and updates from them about the climate emergency – click here to direct you to their sign-up page.
+Cornwall Council also have a mailing list where you can sign up to receive news, information, reminders and updates from them about the climate emergency, click here to direct you to their sign-up page.

 Other useful links and information

 Plastic Free Coastlines – Padstow Town Council supported Plastic Free Coastlines in January 2018.
 Surfers Against Sewage have a map on their website to show you which communities have signed up to plastic free, click here to be redirected.

 Electric car charging points – We have a page providing more detail of electric car changing points in the area, you can find this under Local Services tab.